 You have a set of data.
 You would like to know if it fits a certain distribution – for example, the normal distribution.
 Maybe there are a number of statistical tests you want to apply to the data but those tests assume your data are normally distributed?
 How can you determine if the data are normally distributed.
 You can construct a histogram and see if it looks like a normal distribution.
 You could also make a normal probability plot and see if the data falls in a straight line.
 We have past newsletters on histograms and making a normal probability plot.
 There is an additional test you can apply.
 It is called the Anderson-Darling test and is the subject of this month’s newsletter.

 We have included an Excel workbook that you can download to perform the Anderson-Darling test for up to 200 data points.
 It includes a normal probability plot.
-We have also included a link to VBA function macro that you can use to calculate the Anderson-Darling statistic and associated p-value.

 In this issue: